Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: John Velazquez

 Medina Spirit got a perfect trip in the Derby.
 He was left alone on the front and faced little adversity throughout the 10 furlongs.
-Even the final speed figure he earned in that race, 101, was below par compared to past Kentucky Derby winners.
+Even the final speed figure he earned in that race, 101, was below par compared with past Kentucky Derby winners.
 It’s unlikely he gets another dream trip here.

 No. 4 Crowded Trade (10-1)